cares-calculator/cares/index.md

 Results: Observed mortality was 0.6%.
 The CARES surgical risk calculator, consisting of 9 variables were constructed.
 AUROC in the derivation and validation cohorts for mortality were 0.934(0.917-0.950) and 0.934(0.912-0.956) respectively, while the AUROC for ICU admission was 0.863 (0.848-0.878) and 0.837(0.808-0.868) respectively.
 CARES also performed better than ASA-PS in terms of AUROC comparison.

 **Conclusion:** The development of the CARES surgical risk calculator allows for a simplified yet accurate prediction of both postoperative mortality and need for ICU admission after surgery.

+This website hosts an [online version of the calculator](calculator.md).